Grace Moon shares her story of change and healing after she began consuming the Hwangchil Tree herb.

 I have been experimenting with Hwangchil Tea for the past few months in various ways and have come to experienced some truly amazing benefits.
 My mind is clearer and my body is in a more balanced and calm state.
 My energy level stays consistent throughout the day, but I am also able to fall right asleep.

 Ever since my mentor Ilchi Lee started sharing this healing herb with the wellness community, he has inspired research in various institutes in Korea including Seoul University.
-He is determined to bring Hwangchil back to life.
+He is determined to bring the Hwangchil tree back to life.

 The Hwangchil tree’s scientific name is Dendropanax morbifera